RyanHilbert/diffraction-simulation-toolkit/README.md

 The Diffraction Simulation Toolkit allows simulation of dynamical diffraction experiments via a user-friendly graphical interface.

 ## Installation
-This software is made available as a standalone executable (.exe) file on Windows and as a Debian source package (.dsc) elsewhere.
+This software is made available as a standalone executable (.exe) file on Windows and as a Debian source package (.dsc) on Linux.

 ## Authors
 Produced at Brookhaven National Laboratory by: